mouseless-eth/Speedrun-Ethernaut-In-Foundry/19_AlienCodex/README.md

 ```
 0x0000000000000000000000000000000000000000000000000000000000000000
 ```
+> this is correct as codex initially starts with a size of 0

-##### 3. forcing a underflow
+##### 3. Forcing a underflow
-if we call the `retract()` method, the length of `codex` will underflow resulting in the array having a length of 2^256 - 1, which is the same size as the total contract storage as the EVM reserves 2^256 - 1 slots of 32 bytes.
+if we call the `retract()` method, the length of `codex` will underflow resulting in the array having a length of 2^256, which is the same size as the total contract storage as the EVM reserves 2^256 slots of 32 bytes.

 ```console
 cast send $LEVEL_ADDRESS "retract()" --private-key $PRIVATE_KEY